factset/factset-api-salesforce-recipes/README.md

 1. Click `Save`.

-*The account need to have the `Ticker Symbol` filled with a valid stock ticker*
+*The account needs to have the `Ticker Symbol` filled with a valid stock ticker*